眾生無邊誓願度

 The Differential Clinging of Manas to the Internal and External Four Mahābhūtas

-The mental faculty of ordinary beings possesses the characteristic of pervasive conceptual grasping, whereby it may develop attachments to all dharmas encountered, differing only in the degree of intensity, urgency, and manner of attachment.
-The mental faculty is most attached to the physical body and the functional operations of the six consciousnesses, because these dharmas are vividly present, intimately close to the mental faculty, and inseparable from it even for an instant; it relies on these dharmas to manifest itself.
-The mental faculty grasps the physical body composed of the internal four great elements as "I" or "mine."
-The physical body exerts the most direct and profound influence on the mental faculty—so to speak, they are intimately connected—representing the life characteristics of the mental faculty's "self," while also being directly controllable.
-Therefore, the mental faculty is most attached to the physical body.
+The mental faculty of ordinary beings possesses the characteristic of parikalpita-svabhava (discriminative attachment), potentially clinging to all dharmas encountered, though varying in intensity and manner.
+What the mental faculty clings to most tenaciously is the physical body and the functional roles of the six consciousnesses.
+This is because these dharmas are vividly present and intimately close to the mental faculty, which cannot be separated from them even for a moment, relying on them to manifest itself.
+The mental faculty clings to the physical body composed of the internal four elements as "self" or "mine."
+The physical body exerts the most direct and profound influence on the mental faculty; one could say they are intimately connected.
+It represents the life characteristics of the mental faculty's "self" and can be directly controlled, hence the mental faculty's deepest attachment is to the physical body.

 ——Master Sheng-Ru's Teachings